-The following steps guide you through the ArcGIS for Server installation process on one machine.
-If you're installing ArcGIS for Server on multiple machines, see the instructions in Installing ArcGIS for Server on multiple machines.
+The following steps guide you through the ArcGIS Server installation process on one machine.
+If you're installing ArcGIS Server on multiple machines, see the instructions in Install ArcGIS Server on multiple machines.

-Upgrading to 10.3.1?
-For more information, see Existing ArcGIS for Server users.
+Upgrading to 10.6.1?
+For more information, see Existing ArcGIS Server users.

-- Obtain an authorization file for the machine on which you're installing ArcGIS for Server.
+- Obtain an authorization file for the machine on which you're installing ArcGIS Server.

 - Verify that your site meets the system requirements.
 For more information, see System requirements.